OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     * "dmgr clone" command can clone partition structure and data to another disk.
-      It knows nothing about file systems, but simple copying usually not requires changes in file system.
+      It knows nothing about file systems, but simple copying usually can be done without changes in file system.

-      In case of FAT/exFAT/HPFS/JFS QSINIT updates boot sector of target partition after cloning (set information about new location).
+      In case of FAT/exFAT/HPFS/JFS QSINIT updates boot sector of target partition after cloning (update information about volume location).

-    * There are may advantages in "dmgr" command options.
-For example, it can set/reset dirty flag on HPFS and FAT partitions.
-Command

-        dmgr bs a: dirty on

-      will force chkdsk on current boot volume.

-      But note, it looks like Windows is ignoring dirty flag on exFAT.

     * "lvm" command can change OS/2 LVM drive letters, write LVM signatures to disk and some misc.